freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 |  |______________|  |
 ```

-The slashes are directly above the vertical bars with two spaces in between again.
+The slashes are directly above the vertical bars.
 When you are done, save the file.

 #### HINTS